 Victory through Jesus Christ.
 15:50-58

-This passage forms part of Paul's teaching on the resurrection of believers at the return of Christ, Ch.15.
-In v50-58 he concludes his argument for a bodily resurrection of the dead and assures his readers of the coming triumph.
+This passage forms part of Paul's teaching on the resurrection of believers at the return of Christ found in Chapter fifteen.
+In v50-58 Paul concludes his argument for a bodily resurrection of the dead and assures his readers of the coming triumph.

 Victory over death